LDS Marriage Counseling & LDS Sex Therapy

 What Makes LDS-Informed Therapy Here Different

-Our approach is different.
-We combine LDS cultural understanding with emotionally mature relationship work rooted in differentiation, emotional responsibility, and real connection rather than rigid roles or one-size-fits-all advice.
+LDS-informed therapy here combines cultural understanding with emotionally mature relationship work rooted in differentiation, emotional responsibility, and real connection.
+Rather than prescribing roles or offering one-size-fits-all advice, we focus on helping couples develop the skills that sustain connection over time.

 Here’s what that looks like: